 Children are often placed in foster care because they have suffered abuse, neglect, and trauma.
 They need the love, guidance and stability of a family to help them heal and eventually become happy, healthy, and self-confident.
 The foster children in our care range in age from infants to older teenagers.
 The infants and toddlers usually have special medical needs.
 They often suffer from the complications of being born prematurely and have a variety of medical conditions, such as asthma, development delays and cardiac conditions.

-At Children’s Aid and Family Services, we provide therapeutic out of home care for traumatized children who have been wounded by abuse.
+At Children’s Aid and Family Services, we provide foster families for traumatized children who have been wounded by abuse.
 As they heal from that trauma, our hope is they can once again live with family; either a birth or adoptive family.
+Extensive training is offered to foster families to help them learn how to care for these children in their home.

 Most of the children in our care are at least two grade levels behind when they come to us and struggle in school.
 We believe a quality education is the cornerstone of their success.
 We engage an education specialist to supervise all Individual Education Plans and provide professional tutoring services in reading, math, language arts, PSAT and SAT preparation to our children.
 Our education services are funded by philanthropy.